The Brilliant Reason You Should Put Hairspray on Fresh Flowers

 You can also use hairspray to preserve fragile dried flowers—especially bouquets with particular sentimental value.
 They will hold up better when moved around, and colors will fade less over time.
 Here’s a step-by-step:

 - Hang fresh flowers upside down in a cool, dark location until they are completely dry (about two to three weeks).

-- In a well-ventilated spot, evenly spray the surface of the flowers, making sure all the surface is covered, keep a good distance between the hairspray nozzle and the flowers so they aren't damaged.
+- In a well-ventilated spot, evenly spray the surface of the flowers, making sure all the surface is covered, and keep a good distance between the hairspray nozzle and the flowers so they aren’t damaged.